 Joint partners of the creative baby

-It’s important to get that shared ownership of the project in your head.
+It’s important to get that shared ownership clear in your head.

 In the creative feedback session, you get the chance to see how they’ve grown your initial idea.
-Is it bigger?
-Better?
-Smarter?
+You want it to be bigger.
+Better.
+Smarter.

-Sometimes they’ve given you a hint of what to expect.
+Sometimes they’ll give you a hint of what to expect.
 And sometimes, you’ve no idea of what’s coming.
-Either way, it’s all their work since you last met.
-It’s their hard work.
+Either way, it’s all their hard work since you last met.
 Their expertise.
 Their ideas.
-They’ve worked up designs, text and storylines.
-Your creative baby has moved on since you last saw it.
+They’ve created designs, writing and storylines.
+Your creative baby has grown since you last saw it.

-You need to go into that meeting ready to keep the creative process moving.
+You go into that meeting ready to keep the creative process moving.
 You’re the first audience to see their work.
 You see it before any customers do.
-It’s your role to lead the creative feedback.
+It’s your job to lead the creative feedback.

-Your expertise is you know the customer, the brand and your business.
-Start your feedback by focusing on those areas.
+Your expertise is knowing the customer, the brand and your business.

-Try to be specific with questions and feedback.
-Vague statements like “I just don’t like it”, or “Can you make it better?” are unhelpful.
+It’s better to be specific with questions and feedback.
+Vague statements like “I just don’t like it”, or “Can you make it better?” don’t help.
 Better to say things like “I’m not sure customers will notice the headline”, or “that visual doesn’t really fit our brand identity”.